araffin/iclr-blogposts-2026/_posts/2026-04-27-sac-massive-sim.md

 The second aspect I can improve is the hyperparameters of the SAC algorithm.
 The default hyperparameters of the SAC algorithm are optimized for sample efficiency.
-While this is ideal for learning directly on a single real robot, it is suboptimal for training thousands of robots in simulation.
+While this is ideal for learning directly on a single real robot<d-cite key="haarnoja2018learning"></d-cite>, it is suboptimal for training thousands of robots in simulation.

 [Previously](#quick-fix), I quickly tuned SAC by hand to get it up and running.
 This was sufficient for obtaining initial results, but it would be very time-consuming to continue tuning manually to reach PPO's performance level.